What are electric planes?

 Do planes need a battery breakthrough?

-With current battery technology, it’s challenging to electrify anything other than a commuter aircraft.
+With current battery technology, it’s challenging to electrify a larger commuter aircraft.
 According to ICCT, a regional, narrow-body and wide-body aircraft would require six times, nine times, and 20 times the battery capacity of today’s capabilities, respectively.

 Why is the progress of battery tech so significant?